 M. – Measurable: Notice that the goal above is measurable; you can even reduce it down to shorter periods of time such as 1.7 pounds each month.
 You can use this number even to determine how many calories you need to eat each day.

 A– Attainable: Some goals just are impossible.
 For example, if you set a goal to lose 20 pounds a month, instead of in a year that might be impossible.
 If not impossible it’s unhealthy and unstainable.
 Losing 20 lbs. in a year is very doable and attainable without much change at all.
 That might involve simply giving up your daily soda.

 R. – Relevant: When you set a goal it should have something to do with what you’re trying to accomplish.
 Does losing 20 lbs. really help you achieve more health and happiness?

 T. – Time Bound: A goal should have a time limit in order to judge whether or not you’re accomplishing it.
 Plus, when you have a deadline you can work backward to today and know what you need to do in order to reach the goal.

 Working toward improvement and each of these areas will help you look good and feel good before you know it.
 You just have to decide which one is more important to you.
 Then watch your confidence grow.

 YOU CAN DO IT

 The most important aspect of finding ways to look good to feel younger is to know that you can do it.
 Part of that will require building your confidence.
+The other part is learning how to stay positive.
 The interesting thing is, as you tackle each of these components of looking good to feel good, your confidence will naturally build.

 Success breeds confidence.
 Start with just one thing and once you conquer that one thing, move on to the next.
 By the end of the year you’ll be a younger feeling, happier and more confident version of yourself.